 Religious Art in the Yuan Dynasty

-The Religious Art section is of particular importance, not just from the point of view that art works of religious intent are displayed and discussed, but rather because of the great number of different religions involved.
+The Religious Art section of The World of Khubilai Khan is of particular importance, not just from the point of view that art works of religious intent are displayed and discussed, but rather because of the great number of different religions involved.
 It is common knowledge that Xi’an under the Tang was the home to a Nestorian church, a mosque, and a synagogue.
 The Yuan, however, served as hosts for resident practitioners and houses of worship for Buddhism, Daoism, Confucianism, Nestorian Christianity, Persian Manichaeism, Hinduism and Islam and the sheer internationalism of Yuan society is evident in this particular section of this exhibition.